rubocode/journey/introduction/index.md

 there is purpose in life and that it is not a crap shoot.
 There was an essential core idea around which my search in life has centered.
 Is there an absolute truth and can we design a meritocratic system of governance on a foundation of freedom, purpose and peace?
-How do we go about making progress along this path.
+How do we go about making progress along this path?

 I have chosen to seek the truth instead of preaching.
 What that means is that I am primary a student and not a master.